 Pragmatically speaking, one should avoid holding or preaching this position to others as it only reinforces that which is problematic.
 Simply telling a person they are free to make choices can sometimes be enough to motivate them to change .
 Thus from an ethical perspective such a position holds little value.

 However, we are not limited to talking of the world in just pragmatic terms.
 The determinist may hold that it does not matter whether it’s ethically problematic or not, it is true!
 And that itself is reason enough to believe it.
 As Sam Harris says: “In physical terms, we know that every human action can be reduced to a series of impersonal events: Genes are transcribed, neurotransmitters bind to their receptors, muscle fibres contract, and John Doe pulls the trigger on his gun” .
 But the question arises here, how can he be so sure that the human being can in fact be reduced to only these particular factors?
-Not to mention that he seems to arbitrarily neglect a lot of information to make such a reduction in the first place; namely, the ‘personal events’ that he disregards with his presence for “impersonal events”, which only show how we was already convinced of his conclusions in the process of trying to prove them.
+Not to mention that he seems to arbitrarily neglect a lot of information to make such a reduction in the first place; namely, the ‘personal events’ that he disregards with his preference for “impersonal events”, which only show how he was already convinced of his conclusions in the process of trying to prove them.
 It is certainly a possibility that everything is determined, but this is by no means as obvious as Harris makes it out to be.
 He may make appeals to a materialistic understanding of the world, and say that the human being is inevitably restricted to environmental factors that are beyond the individuals control; but again, it is by no means obvious that such a materialist worldview is the correct one.
 Such a view says that because scientific enquiry has purported to show that their are universal laws of physics, that this somehow infers that as we are only physical beings, the same holds for us as well.
 However, the problem here is the claim that we are only physical beings is an assumption.
 A lack of ‘scientific evidence’ showing we have a non-material or ‘spiritual’ elements to our being does not mean that it is impossible that such a thing may be true.
 Not only that, how is anyone meant to supply evidence to a dedicated materialist for a non-material part of our being when their very definition of evidence requires that the proof be demonstrable in terms of the empirical?
 The (material) determinist is welcome to say that the lack of evidence in such regard is enough to justify the belief that we are determined, but it can only be that: a belief, and one that is not free from justified skepticism or scrutiny.
-We cannot say with any certainty that we have free-will, nor for that manner that we are determined.
+We cannot say with any philosophical certainty that we have free-will, nor can we say with certainty that we are absolutely determined.
 And to commit to the latter is fundamentally dogmatic, and with respect to what I mention in the last paragraph, potentially dangerous.
-Last of all, “effective agency is presupposed by all scientific inquiry and so cannot rationally be doubted” , therefore this as well can be said to undermine the very process by which they wish use to prove we are determined.
+Last of all, as stated by O’Connor & Franklin, “effective agency is presupposed by all scientific inquiry and so cannot rationally be doubted” , therefore this as well can be said to undermine the very process by which they wish use to prove we are determined.

 In part two I argued for the importance and necessity of the leap of faith, and I believe that this free will debate is a perfect example of when this leap is required.
 To make a claim of knowledge in either direction is not one that can be said to be logically sound.
 One must then incline towards an intuition and make a leap to the conclusion that one believes; either way, one must have faith in that which is chosen!
 Another option is to remain undecided, but even then it is likely that one will continue to act in the world as though they believe in free will.
 If someone wrongs them, or if they achieve something noteworthy, I think they would cease to be undecided and either demand justice for the former, or praise for the latter.